Exawind/wind-utils/README.md

-# Misc.
-Nalu Wind Energy Utilities
+# Nalu Wind Energy Utilities

+This repository contains various pre- and post-processing utilities to be used with Nalu CFD solver.

+## Pre-processing utilities

+The preprocessor `nalu_preprocess` can perform various tasks on an exodus input mesh database.
+See `examples/nalu_preprocess.yaml` for an example input deck.
+Currently, the following preprocessor options are available.

+**3-D Utilities**

+- `init_abl_fields` : Initialize ABL velocity and temperature profiles based on user-defined tables.
-- `gen_zplanes` : Generate sampling planes at given heights for ABL forcing algorithm
+- `generate_planes` : Generate horizontal sampling planes at desired heights for averaging statistics or source terms to drive ABL profiles.

+**2-D Utilities**

-- `ndtw2d` : Brute-force wall distance calculation algorithm for 2-D airfoils
+- `calc_ndtw2d` : Calculate the nearest distance to wall for a 2-D airfoil-like
+  geometry for use with RANS wall models.

 # Build instructions